 Whitewashed and stone houses in the hamlet of Osteritz, about two kilometers from Zubiri.

-The view toward the town of Osteritz from just outside of the enclosed graveyard.
+The view toward the village of Urdaniz from just outside of the enclosed graveyard.

 A good example of the beautiful stone houses in this area.
 Let’s take a closer look…